Taking innovation to the people

 Building regional social innovation

-In 2016 we flew into Lachlan Shire, 6hrs west of Sydney and ran a workshop for a great group of people who were passionate about building positive futures for their region.
+In 2016, we flew into Lachlan Shire, six hours west of Sydney and ran a workshop for a great group of people who were passionate about building positive futures for their region.
 They were doing good things, but knew that with more support and learning they could achieve great things in their region.